South Korea to boost funding for U.S. troops under new accord: State Department

 After the last pact expired, some 4,000 South Koreans working for the U.S. military were placed on unpaid leave, prompting the two countries to scramble for a stopgap agreement to let them return to work.

+The United States reached agreement with Japan last month on Tokyo’s contribution to the stationing of about 55,000 U.S. forces there, keeping Japan’s annual costs steady at about $1.9 billion.

-Reporting by Andrea Shalal, Phil Stewart and David Brunnstrom in Washington; Additional reporting by Hyonhee Shin in Seoul; Editing by Daniel Wallis and Peter Cooney
+Reporting by Andrea Shalal and Hyonhee Shin; Additional reporting by Phil Stewart and David Brunnstrom in Washington, and Josh Smith in Seoul; Editing by Daniel Wallis and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.